Safety measures and other tips for preventing and surviving water-related disasters.

 For more guidance about how to plan for disaster—including specifics on how to choose your evacuation route and how to put together a family emergency communication plan—go to Ready.gov/plan.
-If you have a dog or cat, you’ll want to identify hotels and shelters that accept animals and check out FEMA’s printable guide for specific information about how to evacuate with your pet.
+If you have a dog or cat, you’ll want to identify hotels and shelters that accept animals.

 7. Know what to do during a flood.